-If your boat already has Garmin tech onboard, you’ll find it easy to connect this watch right up.
+If your boat already has Garmin tech onboard (in case you don’t know, Garmin makes many devices for aviation and marine navigation, in addition to their sports wearables), you’ll find it easy to connect this watch right up.
 Stream the data directly to your watch to keep an eye on it wherever you are, and you can even set your boat to autopilot using your watch!

 With features like waypoint marking, Sail Assist, coastal charts, and freshwater maps, your Garmin quatix is like a helpful co-pilot.